tarekziade/share/flow.rst

 Publishing the key pair offers two advantages:

-- **Device Syncing** the ability to retrieve it from any device attached to the given FxA account.
+- **Device Syncing** the ability to retrieve the full key pair from any device attached to the given FxA account.
 - **Discoverability** the ability to search & retrieve application users public keys.